-If you're using a caterer, meet with her early to plan the menu which should match the theme or style of your party.
-If you plan to cook the food yourself, you should make a very detailed timetable for your party including when you will shop and cook.
-Accept offers of assistance from friends and relatives for the cooking as well as serving and clean-up.
-As you plan your menu, consider the age of the graduate and his or her friends.
-If their tastes are partial to "kid" food, be sure to include some on your menu, whether it's pizza, hot dogs, nachos, etc.
+If you're using a caterer, meet with them early to plan the menu, which should match the theme or style of your party and feature some of your graduate's favorite foods.
+If you plan to cook the food yourself, make a very detailed timetable for your party, including when you will shop and cook.

 Choose Your Decorations

-Balloons, streamers, and flowers are popular party decorations.
-If you have a theme, plan your decorations based mainly around the theme.
-And, of course, the graduation is a theme in itself.
-Graduation caps and diplomas can be incorporated into all of your decorations.
-Your graduate's accomplishments can be celebrated as part of your decorations with photos, newspaper clips, and trophies set around the party in a tasteful way.
-Before you do this, make sure that it won't embarrass your graduate.
+If you have a theme, let it guide your selections for festive party details.
+Keep in mind that graduation is a theme in itself—you can incorporate caps and diplomas into many of your decorations.
+Your graduate's accomplishments can be celebrated as part of your decor with photos, newspaper clips, and trophies set around the party.
+Make sure to confirm that anything you choose to put on display will not embarrass your graduate.

-Set up a large poster board in a place where guests can sign it with a message for the grad.
-You can also invite your guests to contribute to a memorable guest book that includes photos along with a message.
+Set up a large poster board in a place where guests can sign it with a note for the grad.
+You can also invite partygoers to contribute to a memorable guest book that includes photos along with personal messages.